wely/DevCamp/HOL/java/07-bot/README.md

 You have seen some of the basics of bot development.
 In the exercises you have used the [FormFlow](https://docs.microsoft.com/en-us/bot-framework/dotnet/bot-builder-dotnet-formflow) template to create the interaction between the user and the bot.
 Many other templates are available.
 You can also use [Azure Bot Service](https://docs.microsoft.com/en-us/bot-framework/azure/azure-bot-service-overview) to quickly create a bot from within the Azure portal.

 1. To create a bot using the Azure Bot Service navigate to the DevCamp resource group and click `Add`.
-Enter `Bot` in the filter box, then select the `Bot Service (Preview)` and click `Create` on the details blade.
+Enter `Bot` in the filter box, then select the `Web App Bot` and click `Create` on the details blade.

     ![image](./media/2017-07-11_16_31_00.png)

-1. Enter a name for your bot, select the `Form (C#)` bot template and click `Create` again.
+1. Enter a name for your bot, select the `Form (C#)` bot template, the `F0` pricing tier and click `Create` again.

     ![image](./media/2017-07-11_16_37_00.png)